djangohegde/FLAME_AI_23/README.md

 # combustion_AI

-Files for the combustion AI 2023 leaderboard for the team sumukhahegde.
+Files for the [FLAME AI 2023](https://www.kaggle.com/competitions/2023-flame-ai-challenge) leaderboard for the team sumukhahegde.